Land condition determines the capacity of grazing land to produce useful forage.

 Poor or C condition (Figure 3) has one or more of the following features, but otherwise is similar to B condition:

-- General decline of 3P grasses; large amounts of less favoured species and/or bare ground (more than 60%)
+- General decline of 3P grasses; large amounts of annuals, less favoured species and/or bare ground (greater than 50% in most years)

 - Obvious signs of past erosion and/or current susceptibility to erosion is high

 Figure 4.
 Land in ‘D’, or very poor, condition